+Student Name: Student ID:

-Student ID: Student Name: At Southern New Hampshire University the following items are designated as "Directory Information" under the Family Educational Rights and Privacy Act (FERPA):
+e following items are designated as "Directory

+Information" under the Family Educational Rights and Privacy Act (FERPA):

-- Student's name
+Student's name

-- Address(es) •
+Address(es)

-- Telephone listing(s) •
+Telephone listing(s)

-- Electronic mail address •
+Electronic mail address

-- Photograph(s) •
+Photograph(s)

-- Fields of study (major(s), minor(s), etc.)
+Fields of study (major(s), minor(s),

-- Dates of attendance/Enrollment status •
+Dates of attendance/Enrollment sta

-- Anticipated program completion date •
+Anticipated program completion da ate

-- Class level •
+• Class level 2

-- Participation in officially recognized activities and sports •
+Participation in officially recognized

-- Weight and height of members of athletic teams
+Weight and height of members of at the page of th

-- Degrees, honors, and awards received •
+Degrees, honors, and awards receivThe most recent educational agency

-- The most recent educational agency or institution attended •
+The most recent educational agency y or institution attended

 CHOOSE ONE:

-Authorization to Prevent Disclosure of Directory Information

-Under FERPA you have the right to prevent the disclosure of directory information to noninstitutional individuals and/or organizations.
+Under FERPA you have the right to prevent the disclosure of directory information to non-institutional individuals and/or organizations.
 This means your name will be withheld from honors lists, the Commencement Program, etc. Information concerning your enrollment and graduation status will not be released to prospective employers or educational institutions.
 Please carefully consider the consequences of any decision to prevent disclosure of directory information.
 SNHU assumes no liability for honoring your instructions that directory information be withheld.
 I exercise my right to block Southern New Hampshire University from releasing my directory information to non-institutional individuals and/or organizations.
 I have read the above paragraph and understand the consequences of my action.
+Student Signature:

+Hampshire University to release directory of Directory Information and, effective immediately, authorize Southern New information to non-institutional individuals and/or ion, such as grades, GPA, schedule, will remain

 Student Signature: Date:

-Expiration Date of Authorization: (if none is specified, the terms of this release will expire four years from the date of receipt in the Office of the University Registrar).

-Authorization to Resume Disclosure of Directory Information

-I hereby revoke my prior disclosure block and, effective immediately, authorize Southern New Hampshire University to release directory information to non-institutional individuals and/or organizations.
-All other academic information, such as grades, GPA, schedule, will remain confidential.

-Student Signature: Date: Date: Date: Date: Date: D